Texas Minor in Possession (MIP) Class Online

 Guaranteed Acceptance

-Your Minor in Possession (MIP) certificate comes backed by a 100% money-back guarantee.
+Your Minor in Possession (MIP) certificate comes backed by a 100% Acceptance Guarantee.

 If your certificate is not accepted for any reason, contact us and let us know.
-We will refund you the full price of the course.
+We will work with your court or officer to resolve it.

 Lowest Price Guarantee